 Step 1: Ensure the plan is viable with our link planner.

-- Visit this link and select the AP location and desired Station locations.
+- Visit UISP Design Center and select the AP location and desired Station locations.

 - Set the real height of each location.

-- airLink does not account for trees, building, or other obstructions; only ground elevation.
-If deployment is in a wooded area, the obstructions will have to be judged by sight: either by looking at the satellite imagery or by going on site.
+- airLink does not account for trees, buildings, or other obstructions; only ground elevation.
+If deployment is in a wooded area, the obstructions will have to be judged by sight, either by looking at the satellite imagery or by going on site.

 - For PtMP deployments, the AP is generally higher, Stations will be closer to the ground.